2007 Wimbledon Championships – Men's singles

 Four-time defending champion Roger Federer defeated Rafael Nadal in the final, 7–6(9–7), 4–6, 7–6(7–3), 2–6, 6–2 to win the gentlemen's singles tennis title at the 2007 Wimbledon Championships.
-It was Federer's Open Era record-equaling fifth consecutive Wimbledon title (tying Björn Borg), his fifth Wimbledon title overall, and his eleventh major title overall.
-It was the second of three consecutive years that Federer and Nadal would contest the Wimbledon final.
+It was his Open Era record-equaling fifth consecutive Wimbledon title (tying Björn Borg), and his eleventh major title overall.
+It was the second of three consecutive years when Federer and Nadal would contest the Wimbledon final.

-By winning his first round match against Lee Childs, Aisam-ul-Haq Qureshi became the first Pakistani player to win a major singles match.